-Menu Settings Description DISK FORMAT OK = Continue Press OK to format the sautomatically appear if a n D card and clear all user defined data.
+Menu Settings Description DISK FORMAT OK = Continue Press OK to format the automatically appear if a n SD card and clear all user defined data.
 This screen will ew SD card is fitted.
 CLEAR DATALOG OK=continue MENU=skip Clears all entries from the datalog, press MENU button to Skip or OK button to continue.
 If this is a new SD card you must press OK to continue.
 LAN DEFAULTS OK=continue MENU=skip The LAN settings are held within the IP16 circuit board and not in the SD card, so if the card is changed, the network settings can be retained.
 Press OK to load default settings.

-L7755 in Audio Gateway Mode.
+L7755 Audio Gateway Circuit Board.

-The L7755 Audio Gateway Circuit Board provides a link between the analogue speech network and the digital IP speech network.
-In Gateway Mode the unit provides an interface between the legacy Intercall speech network and VOIP devices such as IP250, IP-PABX/DECT Phones etc. The L7755 card is located alongside the L7700 circuit board and power and signalling is derived from the L7700 circuit board.
+The L7755 Audio Gateway Circuit Board is provides a link between the analogue speech network and the digital IP speech network.
+This allows the speech to be integrated from the legacy network devices to IP devices such as IP Phones, GUI Front ends, IP DECT Phones and many other modern telephony systems.
+The L7755 card is located alongside the L7700 circuit board and power and signalling is derived from the L7700 circuit board.
 The L7755 Audio Gateway requires an additional IEEE 802.3 Compatible 10Base-T interface using copper RJ45 connector in addition to the L7700 circuit board.

-- 1. The L7700 and L7755 must have an individual Unique IP Address on the Local Area Network. - 2.
-Set the L7700 and the L7755 to the same Channel Number so they operate together. - 3.
-The L7755 LCD reads Audio Gateway IP in the quiescent condition Recording mode is not ticked. - 4.
-Select a single L7700 and set it to Time Master this will automatically update the L7755 internal clock.
+The L7700 and L7755 must have a unique IP Address on the Local Area Network.
+Set the L7700 and the L7755 to the same Channel Number so they operate together.
+On the L7700 system setup screen you must tick Audio Board Fitted.
+If you wish to synchronise the time, you can pick a single L7700 and set it to Time Master this will automatically update the L7755 internal clock as it a Time Slave by default.